-- Renewable five year work/residence visas granted within five days
+- Renewable five year work/residency visas granted within five days

 - Intellectual property owned offshore

 - Easy access to North and Latin America markets

 CEC in the Cayman Islands will accept companies and divisions of companies active in these key sectors:

 - Internet and Technology

 - Media & Marketing (including digital, media, film and broadcasting)